[Date changed–posted 2/26/19 (replaces 10/17/13 edition)]

 j.
 Academic Supervisory, Teaching, or Evaluative Relationships

 Employees shall avoid academic supervisory, teaching, or evaluative relationships with staff or other employees that pose actual or perceived conflicts of interest.
-If questions arise as to the propriety of such relationships, the department chair or appropriate dean or vice president shall develop a management plan (see OP 32.33).
+If questions arise as to the propriety of such relationships, the department chair or appropriate dean or vice president shall develop a management plan (see OP 32.33, Faculty, Staff, and Student Conflict of Interest).

 Employees must not direct or serve on committees that evaluate other employees where such service would pose a conflict of interest.
 Such committees include periodic staff evaluations, promotion, or other employment decisions or actions and annual, third year, or tenure evaluations.